 Employing workers in agribusiness and commercial fisheries during COVID-19

-The Queensland Government is helping agriculture, commercial fishing and processing businesses safely manage seasonal workers during the COVID-19 pandemic to ensure seasonal work can continue so Queensland's food supplies are secure while meeting COVID-19 public health directions.
+The Queensland Government is helping agriculture, commercial fishing and processing businesses safely manage workers during the COVID-19 pandemic to ensure work can continue so Queensland's food supplies are secure while meeting COVID-19 public health directions.

 Your responsibilities as an employer

 All businesses have responsibilities under workplace health and safety legislation to provide a safe workplace for their employees, including minimising the risk of COVID-19 transmission among workers and the community.

 The key things that employers must do to manage exposure to COVID-19 include: